AwesomenessReborn/AwesomenessReborn/README.md

 - 👋 Hi, I’m @AwesomenessReborn
-- 👀 I’m interested in Computer Hardware parts and working with camera features.
-- 🌱 I’m currently learning java programming.
-- 💞️ I’m looking to collaborate on maybe some python vision project?
-Help create a bot?
+- 👀 I like computer parts.
+- 🌱 Taking a look at JS projects at the moment.
+- 💞️ Maybe exploring new websites to build?
+Fancy animations?
-- 📫 How to reach me: this platform or hareee234@gmail.com
+- 📫 How to reach me: literally this platform.

+*I code while listening to music, check out what I listen too*

 <!---
 AwesomenessReborn/AwesomenessReborn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.